-Principle 2: The Manager shall have a process to manage impact achievement on a portfolio basis.
+Principle2: Manage strategic impact on a portfolio basis.

+The Manager shall have a process to manage impact achievement on a portfolio basis.
 The objective of the process is to establish and monitor impact performance for the whole portfolio, while recognizing that impact may vary across individual investments in the portfolio.
 As part of the process, the Manager shall consider aligning staff incentive systems with the achievement of impact, as well as with financial performance.